SilenZcience/cat_win/DOCUMENTATION.md

 <a id="edit"></a>
 ### <a id="----edit">-!, --edit</a>

-Opens a simple Editor to write/edit the Content of any provided File one by one.
+Opens a simple Editor to write/edit the Content of any provided File.
 Not-existing Files will be opened first and existing Ones will be able to be edited after that.
 The Editor will not save Changes automatically.
 Files will be saved with the Text Encoding defined by <a href="#encx-encx">enc=X, enc&#42889;X</a>.